Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 10. Return to your Adyen&trade; account and click the [Save changes] button in the bottom right corner.
     The credentials for the *Report service* API are applied.

 11. If necessary, assign the required report role to allow the technical user to download reports in the *Permissions > Roles > REPORT* section.
-Additionally, you can control access to merchant accounts.
 For detailed information, see [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.